TumblrArchive/CoreDataExample/README.md

 # Core Data Example

 This is a sample project whose purpose is to gather feedback on the best way to use Core Data in a multithreaded environment.
-Here's a [blog post]() explaining the motivation behind this repository:
+Here's a [blog post](http://bryan.io/post/89082476661/core-data-sample-project) explaining the motivation:

 > We’ve been using Core Data for persistence in [Tumblr for iOS](https://itunes.apple.com/us/app/tumblr/id305343404) for years now, but are always interested in re-evaluating our approach to make sure that we’re leveraging the SDK as effectively as possible.